Disease Guide ·Lymphoma (Cancer) ·2026

 The Pre-Existing Trap

-If your dog had any swollen lymph nodes or unexplained symptoms documented before enrollment, insurers can deny the entire lymphoma claim as pre-existing.
-Even a vet note about a 'slightly enlarged node' can trigger a denial.
-Get insurance while your dog is healthy.
+If your dog had swollen nodes or unexplained symptoms before enrollment, insurers deny the claim as pre-existing.
+Even "slightly enlarged node" notes trigger denial.
+Enroll while your dog is healthy.

 Red flag · Deductible